 Two months after the first cases in North America, COVID-19 was declared a pandemic by the World Health Organization (WHO) on March 11, 2020, with the rest being history in the making.
 And what a time it has been since.

-In a span of just ten months, significant headway has been made in understanding the virology of SARS-CoV-2 — for example, we now know that it is not rapidly mutating despite two different strains having been found in Spain in the summer — as well as designing new drugs and re-purposing existing ones to treat the infection, while debunking the malaria drug hydroxychloroquine as a miracle COVID-19 cure.
+In a span of just ten months, significant headway has been made in understanding the virology of SARS-CoV-2 — for example, we now know that it is not rapidly mutating despite two different variants having been found in Spain in the summer — as well as designing new drugs and re-purposing existing ones to treat the infection, while debunking the malaria drug hydroxychloroquine as a miracle COVID-19 cure.

 In addition to pharma and biotech companies who zealously began working to develop COVID-19 drugs and vaccines, companies from areas outside of science and medicine also stepped up to help during the pandemic.
 Distilleries and breweries used their production facilities to make hand sanitizers while car manufacturers such as GM, Ford and Tesla, as well as vacuum maker Dyson, pledged to convert their assembly lines to make ventilators.

-Clinicians also started to learn how to better to manage the disease.
+Clinicians also started to learn how to better manage the disease.
 For example, prone positioning — where patients in serious condition and on ventilators are placed on their stomach to help them breathe better — has been shown to have significant benefit and improved outcomes.
 Compared to the supine position (lying on the back, face up), the prone position results in less lung compression (from the heart and abdominal organs), which improves lung function, and can also improve air and blood flow as well as heart function, helping wean patients off ventilators quicker and more efficiently.
 Proning in voluntary, awake COVID-19 patients at risk of worsening respiratory status is also being studied now.

 Drugs, Testing and Vaccines